 Rueben Lifuka – Vice Chair, Zambia

-A J Brown has been a board member and committee chair at TI Australia since 2010.
-He is professor of public policy & law at Australia’s Griffith University, president of the Australian Political Studies Association and project leader on two of the world's largest whistleblowing research projects, Whistling While They Work parts one and two.
+A J Brown has been a board member and committee chair at Transparency International Australia since 2010.
+He is professor of public policy and law at Australia’s Griffith University, president of the Australian Political Studies Association, and project leader on two of the world's largest whistleblowing research projects – Whistling While They Work parts one and two.
 A J has consulted in all branches of government in Australia, including research and policy work in integrity and anti-corruption agencies.
 He has extensive consulting experience with governments on institutional and law reform in integrity, anti-corruption, accountability and whistleblowing.
 The Whistleblower Protection Rules in the G20: Priorities for Action report, which he co-authored, influenced the whistleblowing commitments in the 2015-2017 G20 anti-corruption action plan.
-He was elected to the TI board in 2017
+He was elected to the Transparency International board in 2017.

 Eka Gigauri, Georgia

 Eka is a civic activist who has served as the Executive Director of Transparency International Georgia since December 2010.
 Eka is a specialist in international relations, with a degree from Tbilisi State University, a master's degree in business administration at the Caucasus School of Business, an LLM in international law from VU University Amsterdam.
 She has also completed the Senior Executive Programme at George C. Marshall European Center for Security Studies.
 In 2017, she became a Fellow of the Stanford University Democracy and Development Programme.
 Eka has extensive experience in working in governmental, non-governmental and private sectors, mainly in the fields of foreign relations, marketing and communications consultancy.
 Her most prominent roles include the Deputy Head of the Border Police of Georgia.